FAQs and common misconceptions

 What is psilocybin?

 Psilocybin is a naturally occurring compound found in certain species of mushrooms found on nearly every continent.
-These mushrooms (aka magic mushrooms) are typically consumed in dried or powdered form to elicit a psychedelic experience.
+These mushrooms (aka magic mushrooms) are typically consumed in dried or powdered form to produce a psychedelic experience.
 Mushroom use has been recorded back to prehistoric rituals in indigenous cultures.

 More recently, synthetic versions of psilocybin have been developed, with several used as the investigational compound in clinical trials today.